Improving Planning with Large Language Models: A Modular Agentic Architecture: Results

 \section{Results}

-Figure~\ref{value_steppath_results} shows the results on the Valuepath and Steppath graph traversal tasks (see Section~\ref{results_tables_sections} for all results in Table form).
-On the Valuepath task, LLM-PFC solved 100\% of problems and proposed no invalid actions (e.g., it did not hallucinate the presence of non-existent edges), significantly outperforming both baselines.
-On the Steppath task, LLM-PFC displayed perfect performance for 2-step and 3-step paths, and near-perfect performance for 4-step paths, again significantly outperforming both baselines.
-The model also did not propose any invalid actions on this task.
-Notably, LLM-PFC's proposed plans were close to the optimal number of steps for both tasks.
+Figure~\ref{value_steppath_results} shows the results on the four graph traversal tasks (see Section~\ref{results_tables_sections} for all results in tabular form).
+On the Valuepath task, MAP solved 100\% of problems, outperforming all baselines.
+On the Steppath task, MAP displayed perfect performance for 2-step and 3-step paths, and near-perfect performance for 4-step paths, again outperforming all baselines.
+MAP also outperformed all baselines on the Detour task, and performed on par with the baselines on the Reward Revaluation task (while still outperforming GPT-4 zero-shot).
+This demonstrates that MAP can flexibly adjust to new circumstances when generating plans.
+Finally, the model did not propose any invalid actions in any of the four tasks (i.e., it did not hallucinate the presence of non-existent edges), due to the filtering of invalid actions by the $\operatorname{Monitor}$ (Figure~\ref{cogeval_supp_results}).

 Figure~\ref{toh_results} shows the results on Tower of Hanoi (ToH).
-LLM-PFC demonstrated a significant improvement both in terms of the number of problems solved (left) and the number of invalid actions proposed (middle).
-On 3-disk problems, LLM-PFC yielded a nearly seven-fold improvement in the number of problems solved over zero-shot performance, and also significantly outperformed standard in-context learning (ICL).
-For the problems that LLM-PFC solved, the average plan length (5.4) was close to the optimal number of moves (4.4).
-The model also demonstrated some ability to generalize out-of-distribution (OOD) to more complex 4-disk problems (not observed in any in-context examples), whereas GPT-4 Zero-shot and GPT-4 ICL solved close to 0\% of these problems.
-Notably, LLM-PFC did not propose any invalid actions, even on OOD 4-disk problems, whereas GPT-4 Zero-shot and ICL baselines both proposed a significant number of invalid actions.
+MAP demonstrated a significant improvement both in terms of the number of problems solved (left) and the number of invalid actions proposed (right).
+On 3-disk problems, MAP yielded a nearly seven-fold improvement in the number of problems solved over zero-shot performance, and significantly outperformed standard in-context learning (ICL), chain-of-thought (CoT), multi-agent debate (MAD), and tree-of-thought (ToT).
+When considering the best plan (out of 5 runs) for each problem, MAP achieved a perfect score of 100\%.
+MAP's improved performance relative to MAD demonstrates the importance of interaction between \textit{specialized} LLM instances (i.e., a modular approach), whereas MAD involves interactions between multiple LLM instances prompted to perform the same task.
+MAP's superior performance relative to ToT demonstrates that tree search, though an important part of the approach, is not sufficient to explain MAP's performance, and the other modules play an important role.
+For the problems that MAP solved, the average plan length (5.4) was close to the optimal number of moves (4.4).
+The model also demonstrated some ability to generalize out-of-distribution (OOD) to more complex 4-disk problems (not observed in any in-context examples), whereas the baseline models solved close to 0\% of these problems.
+Notably, MAP did not propose any invalid actions, even on OOD 4-disk problems, whereas the baselines proposed a significant number of invalid actions.